caseygrun/phage-seq/README.md

 	snakemake --use-conda -n --cores all
 	```

+	This will print the execution plan but not run any of the code.

-	Each workflow can be executed by running this command from the relevant directory:
+	Each workflow can then be executed by running this command from the relevant directory:

 	```bash
 	snakemake --use-conda --cores all
 	```

-	This will print the execution plan but not run any of the code.

 	Alternatively, some experiments are broken into multiple Snakemake workflows (specified in distinct `.smk` files)
 	which can be invoked individually.
 The workflows are arragned this way because the `preprocess` step creates lots